 Comprehension, or extracting meaning from what you read, is the ultimate goal of reading.
 Experienced readers take this for granted and may not appreciate the reading comprehension skills required.
 The process of comprehension is both interactive and strategic.
-Rather than passively reading text, readers must analyze it, internalize it and make it their own.
+Rather than passively reading text, readers must envision, infer, synthesize, and analyze it, internalize it, and make it their own.

-Strategy Description Sample Tutor Actions #1 Schema (Activating Prior Knowledge) Linking knowledge from previous experiences with ideas in the text.
+Strategy Description Sample Tutor Questions/Actions #1 - Schema (Activating Prior Linking knowledge from previous experiences with ideas in the text.
 You Ask: "Has this ever happened to you?"

-"What does this remind you of?"
-"What do you know about this?" #2 Predict and Qualify Making an informed guess about what will come next in a reading, and using text as a basis for the prediction.
+Knowledge) Kilowieuge) "What does this remind you of?"
+"What do you know about this?" #2 - Predict and Qualify Making an informed guess about what will come next in a reading, and using text as a basis for the prediction.
+Using prior knowledge of story structure and grounding their thinking in the text, strong readers predict what might happen next in a text.
 You Ask/State: "What do you think will happen next?"
 "What part of the story makes you think that?"
-"I wonder" #3 Making Connections Students compare and contrast text with personal experiences, with different parts of the text, and with what they know about the world.
+"I wonder..." #3 - Making Connections Students compare and contrast text with personal experiences, with different parts of the text, and with what they know about the world.
 Encourage students to find connections between the text and: 1.
 Themselves 2.
 Other books they've read 3.
-The world around them #4 Ask Questions Students ask questions of themselves as they are reading, and use information from the text to answer their own questions.
+The world around them #4 - Ask Questions Students ask questions of themselves as they are reading, and use information from the text to answer their own questions.
 You Suggest That: "Sometimes you can ask yourself a question to make sure you understand what you are reading.
-Do you have a question you would like to ask?" #5 Metacognition Awareness of one's own thinking and learning.
-Encourage students to ask themselves: "How am I learning this?
-"What is helping me understand what I am reading?"
+Do you have a question you would like to ask?"
+Awareness of one's own thinking and learning.
+Encourage students to ask themselves: 5 - Metacognition "How am I learning this?
+"I am having some thinking around and this makes me thinkbecause" "What is helping me understand what I am reading?"
 "What strategy works best for me?"